NilPointer-Software/bdfd-wiki/src/bdscript/hour.md

 # $hour
 Returns the current minute.
-> Tip: You can use [$time](https://nilpointer-software.github.io/bdfd-wiki/bdscript/time.html) to change the timezone.
+> 🧙‍♂️ You can use [$time](https://nilpointer-software.github.io/bdfd-wiki/bdscript/time.html) to change the timezone.

-> Note: The `$hour` function  uses the twenty-four-hour clock instead of two groups of twelve hours; this also known as, Military Time.
+> *Note:* The `$hour` function  uses the twenty-four-hour clock instead of two groups of twelve hours; this also known as, Military Time.

 ## Usage
 ```